 Make sure to add a free preview.

 And if after all that you think you are done, not quite so fast!
 Remember that Udemy quality checklist?
 Now’s the time to test your knowledge of it.
 You will submit your course for review/approval by Udemy when you hit publish.
 Don’t expect to be approved the first time!
-Your course will be evaluated against quality checklist.
+Your course will be evaluated against the quality checklist.
 Any recommendations made by Udemy must be made before the course will be released.

 10. Be ready to fail, learn, promote and repeat

 Voila!
 You have become a Udemy instructor.
-But the work and joy is just beginning.
+But the work and joy are just beginning.
 You are now in the cycle of learning and promoting.
 This requires perseverance, so make sure you enjoy it (remember step 1?)
 Celebrate your first $10 affiliate sale and carry on.